Gattimela: Reception

 At the opening week to till climax, it became the most watched Kannada television program by getting in top 2 position.
 Also it is widely received by the television audience.
 It tops the BARC ratings for the top five Kannada programs regularly.
 Due to COVID-19, a lockdown was imposed and shooting came into halt.
 In this time, when Kannada films took over the top places Gattimela was the only serial that remained in the list of top 5 Kannada programs for most of the time in spite of repeat telecast.

+Special episodes

+During the COVID-19 second waves, Paaru and Gattimela aired special one-hour episodes called 'Prema Sangama'.